Appendix - List of activities and processors

 Other Care Providers

 Purpose – Personal information is shared with other secondary care trusts and providers in order to provide you with individual direct care services.
-This could be hospitals or community providers for a range of services, including treatment, operations, physio, community nursing, ambulance services etc.
+This could be hospitals or community providers for a range of services, including treatment, operations, physio, and community nursing, ambulance service.

 Care Quality Commission